Soleimani burial: Thousands gather in general's hometown | DW | 07.01.2020

 Large crowds turned out in the hometown of Iranian General Qassem Soleimani for his burial on Tuesday, a day after an enormous funeral procession was held in the capital of Tehran.

-Soleimani was killed in s US drone strike in Baghdad on Friday.
+Soleimani was killed in a US drone strike in Baghdad on Friday.
 In response, Iran pledged "severe revenge."

 Iranian state TV reported that the crowds in the city of Kerman were set to be as large as those in Tehran, with thousands of people lining the streets as his coffin arrived in the town.